Discriminative reconstruction via simultaneous dense and sparse coding: Classification and Image Denoising

-We warm the networks by training the autoencoder for $150$ epochs using the ADAM optimizer where the weights are initialized with the random Gaussian distribution.
+We warm start the networks by training the autoencoder for $150$ epochs using the ADAM optimizer where the weights are initialized with the random Gaussian distribution.
+Within the network, $\alpha_x$, $\alpha_u$, and $\lambda_u$ are tuned as follows: $\alpha_x$ and $\alpha_u$ are step sizes of the gradient-based iteration; hence, they are chosen to make sure that the recurrence is contractive while they are large enough to make sure gradient information is effective from one another to another.
+Similarly, $\lambda_u$ is empirically chosen based on the training performance where $lambda_u$ is small enough (to result in non-zero representation), and large enough (to visually observe sparse feature maps).
+We note that a systematic grid search may improve upon the reported result; however, we suffice to the above-discussed approach as the goal of our paper is a comparative study in a similar training/tuning situation.

 The learning rate is set to $10^{-3}$.
 We set $\epsilon$ of the optimizer to be $10^{-15}$ and used batch size of $16$.
-For disjoint classification training, we trained for $1000$ epochs, and for joint classification training, the network is trained for $500$ epochs.
-All the networks use FISTA within their encoder for faster sparse coding.
-Table~\ref{tab:netparammnist} lists the parameters of the different networks.\\
+For disjoint classification training, we trained for $1{,}000$ epochs, and for joint classification training, the network is trained for $500$ epochs.
+All the networks use FISTA~\citep{beck2009fast} within their encoder for faster sparse coding.
+Table~\ref{tab:netparammnist} lists the parameters of the different networks.
+Figure~\ref{fig:disjoint-atoms} visualizes the most important atoms for reconstruction and classification for disjoint training.